KarthickRagul/Azure_Fundamentals/README.md

           * Fully managed database service
           * Underlying infra is managed by the service itself
           * High availability, backups and patching as well

+      * Azure Pricing Tiers :
+          1. Database Transaction Units
+             * This is a blended measure of CPU, memory, input/output
+             * There are some different models available
+                 * Basic   * Standard   * Premium
+          2. vCore based purchasing model
+             * we can independently scale compute and storage
+             * WE can make use of the HYBRID benefit model if we have the license
+          3. Managed Instance
+             * This is a deployment model that provides native integration with the azure virtual network service
+             * It provides 100% Compatibility with the latest sql server features
+             * Infra is managed for u
+             * Easy Migration of on-premises databases to the managed instance